 For one, iCloud Keychain works exclusively on Apple devices.
 Yes, iPads, iPhones, and Macs will all be set up to keep track of your many passwords.
 However, if you have to use a PC for work, or simply decide to switch from iOS to Android at some point in the future, you're going to be out of luck.

-We’ve said it before, and we’ll say it again: 1Password is simply the best password manager available on the market today.
-With a rock solid platform that's easy to use, a stellar support team that can answer and solve all your technical woes, and a price that won't make your skin crawl, 1Password just works well enough to make you excited about online security.
+1Password offers a rock solid platform that's easy to use, a stellar support team that can answer and solve all your technical woes, and a price that won't make your skin crawl.
+1Password just works well enough to make you excited about online security.

 1Password works well, and looks good too.
 The stylishly simple design is far from an eyesore, and you'll be able to navigate through the many different features without giving yourself a headache.

 Unfortunately, 1Password is one of the few password managers on the list that doesn't come with an ongoing free version, but it does offer a 30-day free trial to get you started.
-The least expensive payment option is $36 per year for individuals, with a five-person “Family” option for $60 per year.
-If you’re looking for business plans, which come with features like shared storage and admin settings, you’ll find them for $3.99 or $7.99 per user per month.
+Business plans and their features include shared storage and admin settings.
+The starter business plan, Teams, operates with unique pricing: A flat $19.95 per-month fee for up to ten users.
+The other plan, Business, costs $7.99 per user per month.

 While all these additional features are nice, they do come at a price, and it's a high one.
-Dashlane is far and away the most expensive password manager out there, coming it at nearly double the cost of other options.
+Dashlane is the most expensive password manager out there, and by some margin, as it costs nearly twice as much as the other options.
 However, if you're serious about online security for your Mac and believe these added features will help, Dashlane is definitely worth looking into.

 Like 1Password, Dashlane's functionality is quite intuitive.
 Just open up a site's login page, and you'll see the Dashlane icon available in the field window.
 Click the button, and voila – you have secure access to your account.